Overview of high-density QCD studies with the CMS experiment at the LHC: Bulk properties and novel phenomena

 \subsection{Initial-state entropy and energy densities}

 The multiplicity and energy distributions of the primary charged particles (discussed in Section~\ref{subsec:CMSapparatus}) that emerge from HI collisions are basic observables that inform on the initial entropy and energy density and the medium evolution.
 At lower energies, these rapidity distributions are generally consistent with Landau hydrodynamics~\cite{Landau:1953gs}.
 The LHC experiments can test if a hydrodynamic description continues to be valid at \TeV energies.
 In an early measurement, CMS established the $\eta$ dependence of charged-particle production in \PbPb collisions at $\rootsNN= 2.76\TeV$~\cite{Chatrchyan:2011pb}.
 For the 5\% most central collisions, a charged-particle density per unit of pseudorapidity (\dnchdeta) of $1612\pm55$ was found.
 This value is consistent with a similar measurement by the ALICE Collaboration~\cite{Aamodt:2010cz}, and is twice the value found at RHIC~\cite{Adler:2004zn}.

-The left panel of Fig.~\ref{fig:dNdetaAA} shows the scaled charged-particle densities (\dnchdeta)/(\npart/2) as function of $\eta$ for different centrality ranges, where \dnchdeta is the charge particle density and \npart is the number of nucleons that participate in the collisions.
+The top panels of Fig.~\ref{fig:dNdetaAA} show, for different centrality ranges, the $\eta$ dependence of the charged-particle densities $\dnchdeta$ in \PbPb (left) and XeXe (right) collisions, the former case scaled by $\npart/2$, where \npart is the number of nucleons that participate in the collisions.
 The $\eta$ dependence of the results is weak, varying by less than 10\% over the range $\abs{\eta} < 2.4$.
 The slight dip at $\eta = 0$ is a trivial (Jacobian) kinematic effect resulting from the use of $\eta$ rather than rapidity $y$ for the independent variable.
-This dip is absent in the $\rd\ET/\rd\eta$ distribution (right panel of Fig.~\ref{fig:dNdetaAA}), where \ET is the measured transverse energy.
+This dip is absent in the $\rd\ET/\rd\eta$ distribution (bottom panel of Fig.~\ref{fig:dNdetaAA}), where \ET is the measured transverse energy.
 This latter distribution can be described by a Gaussian function of width $\sigma_\eta=3.4\pm0.1$ for central collisions, which is larger than predicted by Landau hydrodynamics.
 Indeed, none of the standard LHC event generators, including \textsc{ampt}, \HYDJET, and \EPOS, have been able to fully describe either the measured charged-particle multiplicity or the transverse energy distributions~\cite{Chatrchyan:2011pb, CMS:2019gzk, CMS:2012krf}.
 That means that the new LHC results provide important constraints on models and generators that characterize multiparticle production in HI collisions at high energies.

 In order to further study the system size dependence of particle density distributions, we have measured \dnchdeta\ values in the smaller \XeXe system~\cite{CMS:2019gzk}.
 The per-participant multiplicities for \XeXe and \PbPb collisions with similar \npartave, and consequently corresponding to different centrality classes, are inconsistent in the two collision systems, as shown in Fig.~\ref{fig:dNdetaNpart} (left).
 This is most apparent for $\npartave \approx 236$.
 However, as shown in Fig.~\ref{fig:dNdetaNpart} (right), where $\npartave/2A$ is used as a proxy for centrality, the per-participant charged-hadron multiplicities for different colliding nuclei are equal within uncertainties when the geometry (centrality) and energy of the compared systems are the same.
 This mirrors a lower-energy result obtained at RHIC that the particle production is dependent on the collision geometry in addition to the system size and collision energy~\cite{Alver:2007aa}.